 Richard Foote, Professor, works in the area of group theory and its applications.
 His early research and continuing touchstone is the Classification of Finite Simple Groups.
 He has explored applications of group theory to problems in algebraic number theory, topology, and digital signal processing.
 He is currently working with Gagan Mirchandani in UVM's School of Engineering on discrete and algebraic notions of multiresolution analysis and wavelets, and the applications of group theory and algebra to image processing and edge detection.
 His interests also include Complex Systems and their relations to group theory and theoretical physics.

-David Dummit and Richard Foote are coauthors of the internationally used graduate text Abstract Algebra, Third Edition, published by John Wiley & Sons, Inc.
+Richard Foote is coauthor (with Prof. Emeritus David Dummit) of the internationally used graduate text Abstract Algebra, Third Edition, published by John Wiley & Sons, Inc.

 Jonathan Sands, Professor, works in the area of algebraic number theory.
 His current research focuses on Stark's conjectures for abelian and non-abelian Galois extensions of number fields, and generalizations of these conjectures involving towers of number fields or algebraic K-theory.
 These conjectures link certain algebraic invariants to L-functions which are defined analytically.
 Together with a number of co-authors, he has also published theoretical and computational results on the subjects of Leopoldt's conjecture and Iwasawa theory.